vazaee/number-detection-dl/README.md

 # number-detection-dl
-This work consists of the implementation of a deep neural network for categorizing images of numbers
+This work consists of the implementation of a MLP for categorizing images of numbers